 By manually adding filters to the inventory table.

 To manually add a filter to the inventory table, do the following:

-Click filter_list Filter table.
+Click filter_list Filter.
 A list of filter options is displayed:

 - Name: filter by SLO name.